 - Red splotches on the skin, especially the fingertips

 Patients with HHT may have blood clots in various areas of the body, including the lungs, which may be very dangerous if left untreated.
-At academic medical centers like UAMS, our team includes a number of caring and compassionate specialists who can perform procedures that are minimally or noninvasive, allowing patients the opportunity to control this condition and lead a relatively normal life.
+At academic medical centers like UAMS, our team includes a number of caring and compassionate specialists who can perform procedures that are minimally or noninvasive.
+One of only a few HHT centers in the U.S, we help our patients the control this condition and lead a relatively normal life.

 In addition to treatment for HHT, UAMS geneticists offer genetic testing to ensure that family members who do not have HHT are not subjected to unnecessary tests or procedures.